takinosaji/leads/app/leads/test_cli/README.md

-# CLI Primary Adapter Tests leads
+# Tests for Leads CLI Primary Adapter

-This package contains Unit and Integration Tests for leads CLI Primary Adapter.
+This package contains Unit and Integration Tests for Leads CLI Primary Adapter.